About Nordic Walking

 Nordic Walking uses specially designed poles to enhance your natural walking experience.
-With a technique that is similar to the upper body action of classic cross country skiing, Nordic Walking becomes a genuinely whole body exercise that can be enjoyed at many levels, from walking for health to athletic Nordic running.
+With a technique that is similar to the upper body action of classic cross country skiing, Nordic Walking becomes a genuinely whole body exercise that can be enjoyed at many levels, at low, medium or high intensity.
 More than 10 million people globally enjoy this outdoor activity all year round.

 How will it benefit my body?

 Nordic Walking combines the simplicity and accessibility of walking with simultaneous core and upper body conditioning similar to Nordic skiing.
 The result is a full body workout, which means that you:

 - burn up to 46% more calories compared to walking without poles

 - release tension in the neck and shoulders

 And because Nordic Walking doesn’t feel like hard work you’ll be happy to walk further and for longer.